Alanch8/final-project/README.md

 We have added the Moment.js library to automate dates and times.

 We have created all the logic to be able to paint tasks and update home automatically.

+Logic for eliminating tasks.

+Logic for editing tasks.

+Logic for completing/incompleting tasks.